 - In a mass finishing process with abrasive media

-All of the processes mentioned above RPA uses to help reach the final finish of a customers product.
-Whether it is metal finishing, plastics finishing, or composites finishing some removal of the surface is required.
-RPA has developed over many years of experience a combination of processes such as polishing on a belt or wheel to mass finishing or tumbling and even bead blasting to achieve the desired finish of the customer.
+Some surface removal is required, whether it is metal finishing, plastics finishing, or composite finishing.
+RPA has developed over many years of experience a combination of processes such as vibratory polishing, polishing on a belt or wheel, mass finishing or tumbling, and even bead blasting to achieve the desired finish of the customer.

 - Cotton wheel with a specific compound

-- Mass finishing with various medias
+- Mass finishing with various media

 - Bead blasting

-In many cases when a customer talks about a buffed finish, it will usually mean a bright, maybe a mirror finish with no scratches or noticeable marks.
+When a customer talks about a buffed finish, it will usually mean a bright, maybe a mirror finish with no scratches or noticeable marks.

-Composite Material Polishing and Buffing Materials
+Polishing and Buffing Materials We Service